-Climate benefits of biogas will diminish as cleaner technologies predominate: Biogas is touted as a green energy alternative and is created when waste organic materials are broken down anaerobically and the resultant gasses captured for use.
-However, instead of focussing on re-using waste, a study published in the Journal of Cleaner Production argues that we should prioritise more effective climate solutions such as waste prevention, solar electricity generation and afforestation, before considering biogas, in order to meet the challenging net zero greenhouse gas (GHG) emission target set for 2050.
+Climate benefits of biogas will diminish as cleaner technologies predominate:

+Biogas is touted as a green energy alternative and is created when waste organic materials are broken deployed. down anaerobically and the resultant gasses captured The modelling suggests that even with more efficient for use.
+However, instead of focussing on re-using future technologies there will still be a sustainable waste, a study published in the Journal of Cleaner niche for anaerobic digestion facilities creating biogas Production argues that we should prioritise more from unavoidable food waste and animal manures. effective climate solutions such as waste prevention, solar electricity generation and afforestation, before Read more: considering biogas, in order to meet the challenging Prevention is better than cure converting organic net zero greenhouse gas (GHG) emission target set for waste to biogas is good for the climate 2050.